 Use long strokes when making cuts with your saw.
 This will be smoother and exposes the teeth to a more even amount of wear and tear.
 Doing this consistently will prevent your saw from becoming blunt in one area alone.

 Use the Correct Saw

-Choosing the wrong saw for the task is a sure-fire way to damage the teeth.
+Choosing the wrong saw for a task is a surefire way to damage its teeth.
 If the material is too hard, you will dull the cutting edge very quickly.